garrentmh/100-days-of-code/log.md

 Today's Progress: Learned about .map() and props to card component

 Thoughts: Though just a little but enough for me to absorb daily

+***Day 17 January 30 2023***

+Today's Progress: Revise on .map().
+Now learning on onClick events and how to pass objects, function to it

+Thoughts: Currently rendering static page is not so scarry as I've seen how to create more things in work than just static page.
+Considerring how to increase my pace with my new job